 For 130 years, Norland has been recognised around the world as being at the forefront of early years education and training.
 In its 130th anniversary year, Norland will celebrate its proud pioneering heritage and mark several significant milestones as it continues to set its sights firmly on the future.

 In 2022, Norland will award its very own degrees for the first time at two graduation ceremonies.
 Its brand-new graduation gowns and newly commissioned coat of arms will be unveiled at these events, reflecting Norland’s ambition to become the first specialised early years university in the world.
 Its anniversary year will also see the launch of the Professional Association of Norlanders (PAN) and the publication of the Norland Educare Research Journal, the very first research journal focused on home-based childcare.

 As well as these landmark moments, there are lots of exciting ways for the Norland community to get involved in the celebrations as we reflect on our history and look forward to what the next 130 years holds.

 130 acts of kindness

 Charitable and community engagement remain at the forefront of our strategic vision.
 This year, we’re aiming to achieve 130 acts of kindness.
 If you’re a member of the Norland community, visit our 130 acts of kindness page to find out how you can get involved.

 130 career pathways

-To celebrate the career diversity and achievements of Norlanders, we’re hoping to capture and share 130 different career paths to show the incredible variety of early years roles achievable with Norland training and qualifications.
+To celebrate the career diversity and achievements of Norlanders, we’ve been compiling a list of careers our graduates have gone on to enjoy show the incredible variety of early years roles achievable with Norland training and qualifications.
 For many, Norland represents nannying, but there are myriad roles and specialisms within nannying and many other early years careers that Norlanders have gone on to pursue.